Abdel-Nasser-Ateeq/Smart-Exam-Scheduler/README.md

 # Smart-Exam-Scheduler
 Smart-Exam-Scheduler

-This project builds a Smart-Exam-Scheduler based on a specific conditions.
+This project builds a Smart-Exam-Scheduler based on backtracking algorithm under specific conditions.
 As an input we have:
 1. Time_slots = {t1,t2,t3,t4}
 2. Available_halls = {A,B,C}